studyathome-internationally/hub/docs/studyathome/partner/uastw/lecturer/christian-kollmitzer.md

 # Christian Kollmitzer

-Christian Kollmitzer graduated 1981 at the Technical University Vienna, worked for 13 years in electronic development with Philips and joined the University of applied sciences Technikum Wien 1994.
+Christian Kollmitzer graduated 1981 at the Technical University Vienna, worked for 13 years in electronic development with Philips and joined the [UAS Technikum Wien](/studyathome/partner/uastw/) 1994.
 He teaches electronics, control systems and computer vision.

 <!-- more -->